 FWC rules prohibit the feeding of bears, alligators/crocodilia, foxes, raccoons, sandhill cranes, pelicans, and bald eagles.
-The bill modifies statutory penalties for violating those wildlife feeding rules.
+The PCB modifies statutory penalties for violating those wildlife feeding rules.
 Under current law, it is a 2nd degree misdemeanor for the first violation of FWC rules governing feeding of fish or wildlife species.
 However, wildlife officers are generally hesitant to issue a criminal citation to a first time offender for feeding animals illegally, so they usually just issue a warning.
-The bill reduces the first time offender penalty to a non-criminal infraction with a \$100 mandatory fine, but makes a second violation a 2nd degree misdemeanor, and imposes more serious criminal penalties up to a 3rd degree felony for repeat offenders who feed bears and alligators/crocodilia.
+The PCB reduces the first time offender penalty to a non-criminal infraction with a \$100 mandatory fine, but makes a second violation a 2nd degree misdemeanor, and imposes more serious criminal penalties up to a 3rd degree felony for repeat offenders who feed bears and alligators/crocodilia.

-The bill appears to have a fiscal impact on state and local government, and the private sector.
-See Fiscal Analysis & Economic Impact section below.
+The bill appears to have an indeterminate but likely insignificant fiscal impact on state government.
+(See Fiscal Comments Section below).